dainis-brjuhoveckis/test-fizzbuzz-php-mysql-docker/README.md

 This application is a test assignment implementation, done by [Dainis Brjuhoveckis](mailto:dainis.brjuhovecki@gmail.com) on September 2020.

-It's basically a variation classic fizzbuzz, this time implemented using PHP 7, MySQL 8, Apache 2, docker-compose.
+It's basically a variation of the famous classic fizzbuzz, this time implemented using PHP 7, MySQL 8, Apache 2, docker-compose.

 ## Test task specification